feature-creature/iron_sky/README.md

 # Memo Akten's 'Techno Fan' Workflow

+## background

+I am starting to learn the principles of Computer Vision.
+I used Memo Akten's 'Techno Fan' as a guide for this first CV system.
+This is a reference review of his workflow.

 ## init

 Memo was tasked with creating a programmatically generated visualization process that would be mapped to previously-created video files.
 Memo was provided with many separate video files of individual layers of individual video shots.
 These separate video files were originially part of a single, large, finalized file.
 After Memo created the 'enhanced' video files, the original videographer re-composited the separate video files back into the single, large, finalized file to be used as a music video.